Schreckstoff: Kin selection hypothesis

-The second assumption, that individuals in the order Ostariophysi associate with close family members, does not appear to be supported by empirical evidence.
+The second assumption, that individuals in the order Ostariophysi generally associate with close family members, does not appear to be supported by empirical evidence.
 In shoals of European minnows (Phoxinus phoxinus), no difference in relatedness was found within and between shoals, indicating individuals are not associating more closely with relatives than nonrelatives.
 Shoal composition has not been examined in all members of the ostariophysan order, and shoals composed entirely of family members may yet be discovered.
 Nevertheless, the finding that schreckstoff production is maintained in a species where the function is clearly unrelated to kin benefits provides strong evidence against kin selection as a mechanism for the evolution of schreckstoff.

 Fathead minnows have also been found to produce fewer epidermal alarm substance cells (and therefore less schreckstoff) when in the presence of familiar shoalmates.
 The results of this study indicate one of two scenarios, neither of which is compatible with the hypothesis that schreckstoff evolved by kin selection.
 First, if schreckstoff evolved by kin selection, more epidermal alarm substance cells would be expected to be produced in the presence of kin than nonkin.
 This means familiar shoalmates in fathead minnows should be closely related kin and schreckstoff production should be increased when in shoals with familiar individuals.
 The study did not find this to be the case.
 Second, these results indicate individuals either do not associate with kin at all or production of schreckstoff varies depending on how familiar the focal fish is with the individuals with which it shoals.
 In conclusion, evidence does not support the hypothesis that schreckstoff evolved because it bolstered the inclusive fitness of the sender through increased survival of kin.

 Predator attractant hypothesis

 The predator attractant hypothesis proposes that the main purpose of schreckstoff is to attract additional predators to the area.
 According to this hypothesis, additional predators will interact with the initial predator, and these interactions will provide the sender with an opportunity to escape.
 A number of conditions must be met to support this hypothesis.
 First, schreckstoff must attract predators.
 Second, subsequent predators must disrupt the predation event, thereby increasing the probability that the prey will escape.
 Third, the sender must be able to recover from the mechanical damage incurred during the predation event.

-A study provides support for the first condition that the release of schreckstoff must attract predators.
-This experiment revealed that schreckstoff extracted from the skin of fathead minnows attracted both northern pike (Esox lucius) and predatory diving beetles (Colymbetes sculptilis).
+A 1995 study provides support for the first condition that the release of schreckstoff must attract predators.
+This experiment revealed that schreckstoff extracted from the skin of fathead minnows attracted both northern pike (Esox lucius) and Colymbetes sculptilis predatory diving beetles.
 Additionally, a natural study showed that predatory fish were seven times more likely to strike a lure baited with a sponge soaked in fathead minnow skin extract than a sponge soaked in either water or skin extract from a nonostariophysan convict cichlid (which presumably does not produce schreckstoff).